apache/predictionio/docs/manual/source/demo/textclassification.html.md

 Note that `readEventData` and `readStopWords` use different entity types and event names, but use the same application name.
 This is because the sample import script imports two different data types, documents and stop words.
 These field distinctions are required for distinguishing between the two.
 The method `readEval` is used to prepare the different cross-validation folds needed for evaluating your model and tuning hyper parameters.

 Now, the default dataset used for training is contained in the file `data/emails.json` and contains a set of e-mail spam data.
 If we want to switch over to one of the other data sets we must make sure that the `eventNames` and `entityType` fields are changed accordingly.

+In the data/ directory, you will find different sets of data files for different types of text classifcaiton application.
 The following show one observation from each of the provided data files:

-**1.** `emails.json`
+- `emails.json`:

 ```
 {"eventTime": "2015-06-08T16:45:00.590+0000", "entityId": 1, "properties": {"text": "Subject: dobmeos with hgh my energy level has gone up ! stukm\nintroducing\ndoctor - formulated\nhgh\nhuman growth hormone - also called hgh\nis referred to in medical science as the master hormone . it is very plentiful\nwhen we are young , but near the age of twenty - one our bodies begin to produce\nless of it . by the time we are forty nearly everyone is deficient in hgh ,\nand at eighty our production has normally diminished at least 90 - 95 % .\nadvantages of hgh :\n- increased muscle strength\n- loss in body fat\n- increased bone density\n- lower blood pressure\n- quickens wound healing\n- reduces cellulite\n- improved vision\n- wrinkle disappearance\n- increased skin thickness texture\n- increased energy levels\n- improved sleep and emotional stability\n- improved memory and mental alertness\n- increased sexual potency\n- resistance to common illness\n- strengthened heart muscle\n- controlled cholesterol\n- controlled mood swings\n- new hair growth and color restore\nread\nmore at this website\nunsubscribe\n", "label": "spam"}, "event": "e-mail", "entityType": "content"}

 ```

-**2.** `20newsgroups.json`
+- `20newsgroups.json`:

 ```
 {"entityType": "source", "eventTime": "2015-06-08T18:01:55.003+0000", "event": "documents", "entityId": 1, "properties": {"category": "sci.crypt", "text": "From: rj@ri.cadre.com (Rob deFriesse)\nSubject: Can DES code be shipped to Canada?\nArticle-I.D.: fripp.1993Apr22.125402.27561\nReply-To: rj@ri.cadre.com\nOrganization: Cadre Technologies Inc.\nLines: 13\nNntp-Posting-Host: 192.9.200.19\n\nSomeone in Canada asked me to send him some public domain DES file\nencryption code I have.
 Is it legal for me to send it?\n\nThanx.\n--\nEschew Obfuscation\n\nRob deFriesse                    Mail:  rj@ri.cadre.com\nCadre Technologies Inc.          Phone:  (401) 351-5950\n222 Richmond St.                 Fax:    (401) 351-7380\nProvidence, RI  02903\n\nI don't speak for my employer.\n", "label": 11.0}}
 ```

-**3.** `sentimentanalysis.json`
+- `sentimentanalysis.json`:

 ```
 {"eventTime": "2015-06-08T16:58:14.278+0000", "entityId": 23714, "entityType": "source", "properties": {"phrase": "Tosca 's intoxicating ardor", "sentiment": 3}, "event": "phrases"}
 ```

 Now, note that the `entityType`, `event`, and `properties`  fields for the `20newsgroups.json` dataset differ from the default `emails.json` set.
-If you want to use the newsgroups data set the engine's Data Source component must be modified accordingly.
+Default DataSource implementation is to read from `email.json` data set.
+If you want to use others such as newsgroups data set, the engine's Data Source component must be modified accordingly.
 To do this, you need only modify the method `readEventData` as follows:

-**1.** `20newsgroups.json`
+### Modify DataSource to Read `20newsgroups.json`

 ```scala
 private def readEventData(sc: SparkContext) : RDD[Observation] = {